Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 ![Manage Files and Folders](FilesAndFolders.png)

-Nucleus has support for the local file system as well as files hosted in [Azure blob storage](https://azure.microsoft.com/en-au/services/storage/blobs/).
-The file provider system is extensible, so you may have support for other file systems.
-You can configure Nucleus with more than one file system.
+Nucleus has support for the local file system as well as files hosted in [Azure blob storage](/other-extensions/azure-blob-storage/) and
+[Amazon S3](/amazon-s3/).
+The file provider system is extensible, so you may be able to download an extension to add support for other file systems.
+You can configure Nucleus to use more than one file system.

-The file manager displays a drop-down list to select which file system provider to manage.
+The file manager displays a drop-down list of file systems which you use to select which file system provider to manage.
 A list of files and folders is listed in the main display.

 ![Manage Files and Folders](FilesAndFolders-FileManager.png)